Financial Review and Planning Checklist

 Year-End Financial Review

-A great place to begin is looking back over the year and assessing how well you stuck to your financial plans.
-Be sure to include your spouse or partner in these discussions!
+A great place to begin your end-of-year review process is to look back over the year and assess how well you stuck to your financial plans.

-Remember, no one but you is grading how well you did this year, so, be honest.
+Remember, no one, but you is grading how well you did this year, so be honest.
 Then, you can identify what does and doesn't work so you can keep moving forward.

 As you consider the questions below, don’t just jot down a yes or no answer; also include reasons for why or why not.